Chart Color Schemes

 Lansvale has a typical household mix, with a lower-than-average median household size

-Family households comprise 76.8% of all households, including 37.5% couples with children, 19.6% couples without children, and 17.9% single parent families.
-Non-family households account for the remaining 23.2%, with lone person households at 20.5% and group households comprising 2.5%.
-The median household size is 3.1 people, smaller than the Greater Sydney average of 3.2.
+Family households account for 76.8% of all households, including 37.5% couples with children, 19.6% couples without children, and 17.9% single parent families.
+Non-family households constitute the remaining 23.2%, with lone person households at 20.5% and group households comprising 2.5% of the total.
+The median household size is 3.1 people, which is smaller than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households